-A determination of the disaggregated WLA for VT and evaluation of the current activities to reduce sediment loads finds that street sweeping alone is able to achieve the Stroubles Creek TMDL WLA.
+A determination of the disaggregated WLA for VT and evaluation of the current activities to reduce sediment loads finds that the Existing BMP Retrofit Project (major restoration) is able to achieve the Stroubles Creek TMDL WLA.
 For planning purposes, an estimated "end date" for achieving the WLA will be June 30, 2070.